Ag is a fast, scriptable anagram generator. These notes describe how to use the

 agc andrew -ua -m"*a*" (ditto, but print the words alphabetically)

-Note that you don't need to specify -u if you use -m and supply some text to be anagrammed.
+to be anagrammed.
 In that case it's assumed you want to match usable words:

 agc andrew -m"re*" (print usable words starting with "re")

-agc andrew -m"\!re*" (print usable words that don't start with "re")
+agc andrew -m"~re*" (print usable words that don't start with "re")

 agc andrew -m"*re" (print usable words ending with "re")